hiddensumba/dailyflutes/_posts/2025-04-25-the-quarter-life-survival-manual.md

 ---
-title: The Quarter-Life Survival Manual: What No One Tells You About Growing Up
+title: "The Quarter-Life Survival Manual: What No One Tells You About Growing Up"
 date: 2025-04-25
 description: Forget the cheesy life advice.
 This is your brutally honest manual to surviving your 20s without losing your soul—or your Wi-Fi password.
 categories: [Blogging]